 Using responsive design used to be enough for eLearning developers to claim that they were creating mobile learning.

 Responsively designed eLearning content adjusts to display usable on different-sized screens.
 The design is often modular, allowing an image to move from, say, next to a text block on a wide laptop screen to underneath the text box on a narrower smartphone screen.
 Content might be divided into more screens.
 In addition to placement, text and image sizes scale.
 The idea is to reduce the amount of zooming and scrolling that users have to do.

 But, the bottom line is that the content is not actually designed for a small screen.
 Much responsive content is designed for a larger screen, but implemented so that it is also usable on a small screen.
 Learners increasingly use their mobile devices as their first or only choice for consuming eLearning.
 Usable mobile learning should not be an afterthought.

 LinkedIn’s 2019 Workplace Learning Report found that nearly three-quarters of employees want to learn during “spare time” at work; many prefer fully self-directed training.
 The main barrier to workplace learning, though, is time.
 The time needed to complete conventional eLearning courses simply doesn’t exist in most workers’ days.

-Mobile learning solves that problem, often through mobile-first microlearning platforms like Neovation’s Ottolearn Agile Microlearning.
-Available on demand, mobile-first learning is easier to fit into a free moment than a course or webinar that learners have to register for in advance or schedule.
+Mobile learning platforms can help solve that problem.
+Available on demand in your learner's pocket, mobile-first learning is easier to fit into a free moment than a course or webinar that learners have to register for in advance or schedule.
 Learners gravitate toward their phones when they have a free moment; with engaging mobile-first learning, they’re more likely to use that moment to learn.